andrew-bn/RedisBoost/README.md

 This method has some overloads so you can pass inactivity timeout and pool size.
 Then inactivity timeout passes RedisClient is disconnected from Redis and disposed.

-Keep in mind that if you switch RedisClient to Pub/Sub mode then this client can't be returned to pool.
-So this client will be disposed if IDisposable.Dispose() is called.
+If RedisClient was disconnected, disposed, was called QUIT command or you've switched to Pub/Sub mode then this client can't be returned to pool.
+Such clients would be disposed if IDisposable.Dispose() is called.

 Each instance of clients pool actually can manage many pools, one for each connection string.